akuobible/akuo-api/README.md

    ```
 2. Open your browser and go to [http://localhost:8000](http://localhost:8000).

-You will see the interactive documentation for the Akuo API.
+You will see the interactive Swagger documentation for the Akuo API.

 ### API Documentation

 - The API specification is defined in [`AkuoAPI.yaml`](AkuoAPI.yaml).
-- The UI uses [Swagger UI](https://swagger.io/tools/swagger-ui/) via CDN.
+- The UI uses [Swagger UI](https://swagger.io/tools/swagger-ui/) via CDN as defined in index.html.

+### Deploy on GitHub Pages

+- From the [akuobible/akuo-api](https://github.com/akuobible/akuo-api) GitHub repo
+- Click Settings → Pages
+- Under Source dropdown, choose main
+- Click Save
+- After a minute or two, your site will be live at: [https://akuobible.github.io/akuo-api/](https://akuobible.github.io/akuo-api/)
+- Any updates to the repo will trigger an automatic rebuild

 ## License